 - Maybe you’re having a really hard time figuring out what to eat and it would be worth working with a nutritionist, dietitian or health coach

 - Maybe you’re really frustrated with your infusion site and it’s time to try a different type

 - Maybe you need a break from your CGM because that constant influx of data is feeling overwhelming right now and sabotaging your success

 - Maybe you’re facing a tremendous challenge in another part of your life and you don’t have as much energy for diabetes as you usually do

 - Maybe your current exercise routine isn’t impacting your blood sugar the way you expected and it’s time to adjust how you prepare your blood sugar for exercise

-- Maybe you just need help—time for an appointment with your diabetes healthcare team!
+- Maybe you just need help—time for an appointment with your CDE!

 About Ginger Vieira

 Ginger Vieira has lived with Type 1 diabetes and Celiac disease since 1999, and fibromyalgia since 2014.
-She is the author of Dealing with Diabetes Burnout, Emotional Eating with Diabetes, Your Diabetes Science Experiment and Pregnancy with Type 1 Diabetes: Your Month-to-Month Guide to Blood Sugar Management.
+She is the author of Dealing with Diabetes Burnout & Emotional Eating with Diabetes & Your Diabetes Science Experiment & Pregnancy with Type 1 Diabetes: Your Month-to-Month Guide to Blood Sugar Management.
 Ginger is also the Editorial Director at DiabetesDaily, with a B.S. in Professional Writing and background in cognitive coaching, video blogging, record-setting competitive powerlifting, personal training, Ashtanga yoga, and motivational speaking.